-Who is this level 3 food hygiene supervisor course for?
+Who is this level 3 food safety supervisor course for?

-This Level 3 Food Hygiene training is suitable for business owners, managers and supervisors in all types of food-handling businesses.
-Establishments such as Cafes, bars,fast food outlets, takeaways, restaurants, hospitals and schools will benefit from this online course.
+This Level 3 Food safety training is suitable for business owners, managers and supervisors in all types of food-handling businesses.
+Establishments such as Cafes, bars, fast food outlets, takeaways, restaurants, hospitals and schools will benefit from this online course.

-An essential part of a manager's and supervisor's role is to understand their legal responsibilities and effectively supervise the implementation of safe and hygienic food practices in business, ensuring they are followed by all food-handlers.
-They have a duty to comply with the provisions of Regulation (EC) 852/2004 of the European Parliament on the Hygiene of Foodstuffs.
+An essential part of a manager's and supervisor's role is to understand their legal responsibilities and effectively supervise the implementation of safe and hygienic food practices in business, ensuring all food-handlers follow them.
+They must comply with the provisions of Regulation (EC) 852/2004 of the European Parliament on the Hygiene of Foodstuffs.

-Our Food Safety and Hygiene course in Level 3 is Accredited by City & Guilds, allowing us to provide the most up to date and industry recognised course.
+Our online Level 3 Food Safety and Hygiene course in Level 3 is Accredited by City & Guilds, allowing us to provide the most up to date and industry recognised course.

 On successful completion of the course assessment, the candidate will be able to print/save their certificate.
 In addition to this, an email is sent to the candidate containing a link to the certificate.